snowyPigeon/correspondenceHelper/README.md

-# Correspondence Helper
+# Send with Pride
-Correspondence Helper will recommend appropriate greetings and endings for emails, letters and other messages.
+Send with Pride is a correspondence helper tool that will recommend appropriate greetings and endings for emails, letters and other messages.

-To use the Correspondence Helper, you can submit an optional name (if the recipient is known), and select a title and context.
+To use the Send with Pride, you can submit an optional name (if the recipient is known), and select a title and context.
-Tell this app to "Help Me", and this application will recommend the greetings and endings to use in your correspondence.
+Tell this app to "Get recommended greetings and endings", and this application will recommend the greetings and endings to use in your correspondence.
 If a name is given, the name will be stored temporarily on the user's machine as it is processed.

-## Working with Correspondence Helper
+## Working with Send with Pride
 The inputs are categorised as below.

 ## Data Strings Structure